Mission Viejo High School: International Baccalaureate

 Mission Viejo has been an International Baccalaureate (IB) school since July 1985.
 This program, taught to 80 students, is for academically talented and highly motivated students sponsored and administered by the IB Organization.
 The students who meet the IB requirements are eligible for the International Baccalaureate Diploma.
 This school received approximately 80 diplomas in the 2015–2016 school year.

 Awards and recognition

 Mission Viejo High School has been awarded the Blue Ribbon School and Award of Excellence by the United States Department of Education on three separate occasions, in 1988–89, 1994–96 and 2001–02, the highest award an American school can receive.

-Mission Viejo High School has been recognized four times as a California Distinguished School, in 1988, 1994, 2001, and 2009.
+Mission Viejo High School has been recognized six times as a California Distinguished School, in 1988, 1994, 2001, 2009, 2013, and 2024.

 Performing arts

 Marching band

 The school's marching band is part of the Western Band Association.
 They have competed in the 5A division every year until 2016, in which they began competing in 4A and won their division at the WBA Class Championships.